coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/model/properties/post.md

-# TAM Properties
+# TA Properties

-Derived properties and interpretations of the Trajectory-Affordance Model.
+Derived properties and interpretations of Trajectory-Affordance.

 ## Representational Capacity